Sudarium

 A sudarium (Latin) was a "sweat cloth", used for wiping the face clean.
 Small cloths of various sorts, for which sudarium is a general term, played a role in Ancient Roman formal manners and court ceremonial, and many such uses transferred to Christian liturgical usage and art.
-In Jewish usage, it is the cloth-like habit worn by Jewish men after wedding, wrapped around the head, and usually worn with a central hat.
+In Jewish usage, it is the cloth-like habit worn by Jewish men after a wedding, wrapped around the head and usually worn with a central hat.

+The term was borrowed into Jewish languages as sud[a]ra.
+In the Babylonian Talmud, Moed Katan 15a and Eruvin 84b describe wearing the כּוּמְתָא וְסוּדָרָא kuməṯā wisuḏārā "skullcap (kumetha) and sudarium", and Kiddushin 29b, it mentions a rabbi named Hamnuna who refused to wear the sudarium on his head until he was married, meaning his head was only covered by a kumetha.

 Sudarium often refers to two relics of the Passion of Jesus, the Sudarium of Oviedo and the Veil of Veronica.
-Another sudarium is found in Altmünster, Germany, and was supposedly given to Saint Bilihildis; it is locally venerated since the 15th century.
+Another sudarium is found in the Old Monastery of Mainz, and was supposedly given to the Frankish noblewoman Bilihildis of Altmünster of Frankish Mainz; it is locally venerated since the 15th century.

 In the Roman Catholic and other Western churches, the term sudarium has been used for several ornamental textile objects: